heroiclabs/nakama-docs/docs/javascript-client-guide.md

 <script src="path/to/dist/nakama-js.umd.js"></script>
 ```

 The client object is used to execute all logic against the server.
-In your main Javascript function, you'll need to instatiate a Client object:
+In your main JavaScript function, you'll need to instatiate a Client object:

 ```js
 var client = new nakamajs.Client("defaultkey", "127.0.0.1", 7350);